Xcarry1996/HelloGitHub/README.md

-# hellocoder
+# Hellocoder

 My name is Jack and
 here is my secret garden for self-entertainment, including practicing my not-too-bad Chinglish.

 ## Jackion

 Click into the Jack'hub and follow Jack Cheng to attract Jack's attention.

-If you dare, you can comment like this:
+If you dare, comment like this:

 ```bash
 Jack is not the best coder.